98munozpatricia/Melanoma/README.md

-# Training Melanoma Dataset
+# Melanoma detection CNN using PyTorch

-Follow these steps to train Melanoma Dataset with EfficientNet b0
+Follow these steps to train and optimiza a Melanoma Dataset with EfficientNet b0.

+This project solves the problem proposed by SIIM-ISIC: [Melanoma Classification in Kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification).

 ## Installation